mcneel/computeclient_js/docs/Mesh.rst

    :param int around: Number of faces around the cylinder.
    :param bool capBottom: If True end at Cylinder.Height1 should be capped.
    :param bool capTop: If True end at Cylinder.Height2 should be capped.
-   :param bool quadCaps: If True and it's possible to make quad caps, ie. around is even, then caps will have quad faces.
+   :param bool quadCaps: If True and it's possible to make quad caps, i.e.. around is even, then caps will have quad faces.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: Returns a mesh cylinder if successful, None otherwise.